 Technology and Systems Support

-Through the month of July, College of Education & Human Development Technology and Systems Support will have members of its staff on campus Monday-Thursday from 9 a.m. to 3 p.m.
+Beginning fall semester, CEHD’s Technology and Systems Support will have members of its staff on campus Monday-Thursday from 8:30 a.m. to 5 p.m.
 Kendrell David and Toni Marcovecchio will be available on Mondays and Wednesdays; Rafael Johnson and Sam Daniel will be available on Tuesdays and Thursdays.
 Team members who are not working on campus will be working remotely from home.
-All tech support staff will be working remotely on Fridays in July.

 Please review the following guidelines for tech support requests: